carordo/fastpages_3/_posts/instructions_for_convert_word_to_md.md

 ### To create a md file use this code for GitHub:

 * pandoc --extract-media=. -s 2022-01-16-Financial_Analysis-Excel_Basics.docx -t gfm -o mddoc.md
-* Create a folder inside assets/images/ with the name of the article and Copy the media folder
+* Create a folder inside assets/images/ with the name of the article and Copy the media folder created in the previus step.
+* Change the name of the file mddoc.md with the name of new filter
-* Change the name of the file with the location of the media file including **/fastpages_3/assets/images/name-of-the-file/media**
+* Change the name of image location by replacing **./media** with the location of the media file including

+**/fastpages_3/assets/images/name-of-the-file/media**

 * Copy this meta tag info and make changes

 ---